 Beware the Batman

-Killer Croc appears in Beware the Batman.
+Killer Croc appears in Beware the Batman, voiced by Wade Williams.
 In "Animal", he is Blackgate Penitentiary's kingpin, and when he hears that the Key is inside with important information, he arranges a riot to capture him.
 Croc also has his men kidnap Batman to force him to fight in an area against Matatoa, then Croc himself.
 When Croc is about to kill Batman, the latter snaps and brutally beats him near death.
 When the SCU breaks up the riot, Croc escapes to the sewers in the confusion.
 In "Choices", Killer Croc sets a trap for Batman and Katana in the Gotham subway.
 They are rescued by the combined efforts of Alfred Pennyworth and Oracle, with Batman eventually taking down Killer Croc.

 A Humanoid Killer Croc appears in Lego Batman.
 He works for the Penguin alongsideBane, Catwoman, and Man-Bat.
 Killer Croc is a boss, and a playable character.
 His powers are Super Strength, and he is immune to acid, also Killer Croc has a watercraft that is immune to acid (Only other person with this kind of watercraft is Mister Freeze, who drives a iceberg) This can be used to beat certain levels and access certain areas.